longlife52/project_final3_long_lisa/README.md

 [Animated hamburger options.](https://github.com/jonsuh/hamburgers)

 This is the jQuery plugin [called Strip](http://www.stripjs.com/)for the video on the menu page.
+Fairly straightforward to install once I spotted in dev tools how to add the image file for the close buttons.
+In the error message, the path it was looking for was spelled out!
+I just created the path it wanted. css>strip-skins>strip>close.svg.

 ## Deductions
 I have reviewed the list of deductions for this project and in the syllabus.